But what sets it apart from the rest?

 6. Do AGM Batteries Work with Solar Panels?

 An AGM battery can be used as a solar battery.
 You can use a solar panel to charge one, and they’re well-suited for applications with low energy demands.

 - The solar panels should provide sufficient voltage (V) to charge the AGM battery.

 - You’ll need to use it alongside a solar charge controller.
-The solar charge controller regulates the charge to avoid battery damage.
+The solar charge controller is a battery accessory that regulates the charge to avoid battery damage.

 AGM batteries have a relatively low upfront cost compared to lithium ion batteries, which are better for high energy draws in residential solar panels.